d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 student@linux-ess:~$ fg
 sleep 50
 ```
+The fg command can be used in different ways, following are some options:
-*	fg %<jobnumber>
+*	fg %\<jobnumber>
-*	%string : command needs to start with string
+*	fg %string : command needs to start with string
-*	%?string : job has string in the commandline
+*	fg %?string : job has string in the commandline
-*	%+ : last job send to background
+*	fg %+ or fg : last job send to background
-*	%- : second to last program send to background
+*	fg %- : second to last program send to background

 With the bg command you can resume a paused process that is located in the background
 ```bash
 student@linux-ess:~$ sleep 50